 Platycerium superbum is more difficult to care for and can be hard to find, but it has a striking appearance and is sought after by fern collectors.
 It produces large, light-green fronds that extend both upward and downward from the mount.
 These ferns need a high-humidity environment, but they are easily damaged by overwatering.

-Platycerium angolense is a good choice for warm spots, since it prefers temperatures 80-90 degrees F. (27 to 32 degrees C.) and does not tolerate temperatures below 60 degrees F. (15 degrees C.).
+Platycerium angolense is a good choice for warm spots, since it prefers temperatures 80 to 90 degrees F. (27-32 C.) and does not tolerate temperatures below 60 degrees F. (15 C.).
 However, it is one of the more difficult kinds of staghorn fern to grow.
 It needs to be watered frequently and requires high humidity.